jade-hpc-gpu/jade-hpc-gpu.github.io/faqs.md

 ## Where to raise requests for further support

-For issues with using your SAFE account on JADE, SSH keys, jobs failing or service availability, please contact the [Hartree helpdesk.](https://stfc.service-now.com/hcssp)

 For specialist questions relating to the use of JADE please contact your local institutional support in the first instance, information for which can be found here: <br>

 [Support (jade.ac.uk)](https://www.jade.ac.uk/support/)